Noha Ndombasi

-Noha Ndombasi Nlandu (born 28 April 2001) is a French footballer who plays as a striker for Ukrainian side Kryvbas Kryvyi Rih.
+Noha Ndombasi Nlandu (born 28 April 2001) is a French footballer who plays as a striker for Kazakhstan Premier League club Caspiy.

 Career

 Ndombasi started his career with Spanish side Valencia Mestalla.
 It was said that he "took advantage of the unfortunate injuries of Alberto Marí and Hugo González... to gain confidence and minutes" while playing for the club.
 In 2023, he signed for French side Concarneau.

 Style of play

 Ndombasi mainly operates as a striker.
 He has received comparisons to France international Franck Ribery.